DreamOfTheRedChamber/system-design-interviews/distributingData.md

 - Master is reponsible for all data-modifying commands like updates, inserts, deletes or create table statements.
 The master server records all of these statements in a log file called a binlog, together with a timestamp, and a sequence number to each statement.
 Once a statement is written to a binlog, it can then be sent to slave servers.
 - Slave is responsible for all read statements.

+##### Replication process
-##### Replication process: The master server writes commands to its own binlog, regardless if any slave servers are connected or not.
+* The master server writes commands to its own binlog, regardless if any slave servers are connected or not.
 The slave server knows where it left off and makes sure to get the right updates.
 This asynchronous process decouples the master from its slaves - you can always connect a new slave or disconnect slaves at any point in time without affecting the master.
 	1. First the client connects to the master server and executes a data modification statement.
 The statement is executed and written to a binlog file.
 At this stage the master server returns a response to the client and continues processing other transactions.
 	2. At any point in time the slave server can connect to the master server and ask for an incremental update of the master' binlog file.
 In its request, the slave server provides the sequence number of the last command that it saw.
 	3. Since all of the commands stored in the binlog file are sorted by sequence number, the master server can quickly locate the right place and begin streaming the binlog file back to the slave server.
 	4. The slave server then writes all of these statements to its own copy of the master's binlog file, called a relay log.
 	5. Once a statement is written to the relay log, it is executed on the slave data set, and the offset of the most recently seen command is increased.

 ##### Pros
 1. Increase read throughput.
 Can scale horizontally to handle more read requests by adding more slave nodes and ensuring that all read requests are routed to the slaves.